Data updated at 2020-07-08.

 This concept is central.
 Through the differences between people we discover new ways of looking at things.
 And every time we discover something, the horizons widen, improving ourselves and those around us.
 Expanding ours ability and those of our neighbor.

-So I think: travel is welcome, and an increasingly connected world, and trade with everyone.
-But ... let's get ready!
+So I think: travel is welcome, as an increasingly connected world, and trade with everyone.
+But ... we need to be ready!